richelbilderbeek/R-CodingStandard/R-CodingStandard.md

  * [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml): `Use common sense and BE CONSISTENT.`

+## G.2.5: Consider using formatR for formatting your code

+It delivers a consistent style.
+It does not always work.

+### References

+ * [1] 'R Style.
+An Rchaeological Commentary.' by Paul E. Johnson, February 13, 2015, [PDF](https://cran.r-project.org/web/packages/rockchalk/vignettes/Rstyle.pdf), `Try formatR::tidy.source()`

 ## G.3: Avoid lines longer than 80 characters

 ```